Protesters challenge vaccine mandate

 “I think it is an awful decision and an awful position to put me in,” she said.

-She said a number of positions are already open throughout the AVH system and if more employees leave, it will make those numbers much worse.
+She said a number of positions are already open throughout the AVH system and that if employees leave it would make those numbers much worse.

 Donna Godin, who serves as a public relations and marketing assistant for NCH had the following to say in a written statement: